simonpokorny/MotionFlowFramework/datasets/README.md

     def _get_flow(self, index):
         """
         Optional.
 For each dataset should be separetly written.
-Returns gt flow in shape [1, N, channels].
+Returns gt flow from frame t0 in shape [N, channels].
         """
         return None
 ```